 The best way to visit the sites outside of Battambang city is via a tuk-tuk tour.
 We arranged one from our hotel which cost us $25 USD for the day to take us around the main sites.
 Our tuk-tuk driver collected us from the hotel around 9 am, although in hindsight we should have maybe started a little earlier so we weren’t as rushed.

 There were a few things we didn’t do that would be worth it if you have the time

 Prahok Factory – if you’ve got the stomach for it and can bear the stench a visit to a factory where the pungent fish paste is made that is used in many Cambodian dishes.

-Chan Thai Choeung Winery – also known as Banan Winery this is the only winery in Cambodia and is about 14 km outside of Battambang city.
+Chan Thai Choeung Winery – also known as Banan Winery is the only winery in Cambodia and is about 14 km outside of Battambang city.
 Cambodia isn’t known for its wine but this could be worth a look if you’re in the vicinity, entry costs just $2 USD.